ismailazdad/label_to_cvat/README.md

 **yolov3tov5.py**

-wait for csv yolov3 file and generate a repo file compatible for yolov5
+wait for csv yolov3 file(final_train.csv) and generate a repo file compatible for yolov5